 The amount due from a director comprises advances to the director.
 It is unsecured, non-interest bearing and fully repaid subsequent to the end of the financial year.

-The advances to staff are unsecured, non-interest bearing and repayable on demand.
+The amount due from intermediate holding company and advances to staff are unsecured, non-interest bearing and repayable on demand.